Rob And Chyna Season 1 Episode 2 TV Recap, Clips

 This week, Rob and Chyna are still dealing with the fall-out from their fight in the premiere.
 They haven’t spoken, despite Chyna’s best efforts.
 Rob has retreated to his house and isn’t returning calls or texts.
 The fight isn’t the big story in this episode, though.
 The big issue is Rob’s insecurities.

 “It’s all good,” Rob tells Scott.
 Scott’s not buying it.
 “I mean, it’s not,” he says to Rob.
 Scott sees some of his own struggles in Rob and wants to help.
 “Obviously, I have problems,” Scott says, laughing.
 But he tells Rob that he feels like Rob could get his act together and have an awesome life.
-Rob agrees, but there is nothing in his body language that backs up that agreement.
+Rob agrees, but there is nothing in his body language that says he means it.

 Rob calls Chyna.
 She wants to know why he didn’t come to the birthday party.
 “Is it because of the argument?” she asks.